timrichardson/Prime-Ubuntu-18.04/README.md

 # Upgrading to a new nvidia driver: do this when you are already in nvidia mode
 Tip: `sudo prime-select nvidia` before updating nvidia.

-If you upgrade in intel mode, probably the nvidia driver won't be added to your kernel image, since 18.04 removes the nvidia driver from the kernel when in intel mode (which we don't want for this script to work).
+If you upgrade in intel mode, probably the nvidia driver won't be added to your kernel image, since 18.04 removes the nvidia driver from the kernel when in intel mode.
+This is guaranteed not to work: this script assumes the nvidia drivers are always in the kernal, as it was before 18.04.
 Therefore, if that happens, you won't be able to change to nvidia mode until you fix it.
 Force it into nvidia mode (`/usr/bin/prime-select nvidia`, that is, use the official Ubuntu 18.04 script).